 The College of Education (COE) offers 7 undergraduate teacher certification programs in addition to several secondary certification options, Minors, and Certificates.
 The College has long had a proud tradition of serving as one of Alabama’s leading teacher education colleges.

 Alabama State Board of Education member Mary Scott Hunter remarks, “Teacher preparation is the next big thing in ongoing efforts to raise the profile of the profession of teaching.
-Teaching is a wonderful career with professional options that include leadership, professional development and growth, specialization, and all sorts of varied opportunity.
+Teaching is a wonderful career with professional options that include leadership, professional development and growth, specialization, and all sorts of varied opportunities.
 I support efforts to elevate the profession of teaching, continue to crowd the career field with quality, and excite new applicants and young educators as well as seasoned professionals about the practice of teaching.”

 Hunter adds, “I thank the leadership and faculty of Athens State University for setting the example in teacher preparation.”

-Athens State’s mission, preparing teacher candidates to become reflective practitioners who are knowledgeable and collaborative professionals, ensures that we maintain focus on the importance of providing quality programs that meet the educational needs of ever changing student populations.
+Athens State’s mission, preparing teacher candidates to become reflective practitioners who are knowledgeable and collaborative professionals, ensures that we maintain focus on the importance of providing quality programs that meet the educational needs of ever-changing student populations.
 In accordance with our mission, continual assessment-based improvements are being made.
-Our goal is to provide rigorous yet flexible programs for students that encourage wider skill sets with multiple credentials.
+Our goal is to provide rigorous yet flexible programs for students that encourage wider skillsets with multiple credentials.

-As a part of their Teacher Preparation experience, students are provided with valuable opportunities to observe and be involved in real life teaching situations.
+As a part of their Teacher Preparation experience, students are provided with valuable opportunities to observe and be involved in real-life teaching situations.
 During P-12 school visits students learn pedagogy and management strategies and are allowed to practice their teaching skills.
 Athens State University enjoys a robust relationship with our K-12 partners around the state of Alabama.

 Hopkins continues, “The quality of educator provided by Athens State and others like them makes us confident that when a new teacher steps into his/her first classroom, they are ready.
 Ready to teach; ready to manage; ready to inspire; ready to lead and make an amazing impact on the lives of our students.
-Having a University that consistently provides us with caring, high quality teachers who possess an enthusiasm for being on our team and preparing our students for all of the challenges of being successful in the 21st Century, is priceless.
-The Morgan County School System is stronger because of Athens State and Universities like them that have a commitment to produce outstanding educators.”
+Having a University that consistently provides us with caring, high-quality teachers who possess an enthusiasm for being on our team and preparing our students for all of the challenges of being successful in the 21st Century, is priceless.
+The Morgan County School System is stronger because of Athens State and Universities like them that have a commitment to producing outstanding educators.”